ajna-finance/ajna-core/tests/INVARIANTS.md

 - **RW3**: If a bucket has had it's exchange rate updated bucketExchangeRates mapping should be non-zero (`bucketExchangeRates[pool_][bucketIndex_][burnEpoch_] != 0`)
 - **RW4**: After staking, for each bucket in the staked position `lpsAtStakeTime` should equal the position's LP (`position.lps`) in the bucket and `rateAtStakeTime` should equal the bucket's exchange rate (`Buckets.getExchangeRate()`)
 - **RW5**: After staking, the Reward's manager contract should be the new owner of the position (`ERC721.ownerOf()`).
 Upon unstaking, The caller of unstake should be the new owner of the position (`ERC721.ownerOf()`)
-- **RW5**: After unstaking or claiming rewards, `isEpochClaimed` should be equal to `true`, `stakeInfo_.lastClaimedEpoch` be equal to the current epoch and `rewardsClaimed` should be incremented by the claimed amount.
+- **RW6**: After claiming rewards, `stakeInfo_.lastClaimedEpoch` should be equal to the epoch this position was staked in or the last epoch they claimed rewards for.
+After claiming or unstaking, `isEpochClaimed` should be equal to `true` for all epochs that the staker has claimed rewards for.
-- **RW6**: Each time the bucket rate is updated the `updateRewardsClaimed` accumulator should be properly updated
+- **RW7**: Each time the bucket rate is updated the `updateRewardsClaimed` accumulator should be updated.
+Each time a user claims rewards from staking the `rewardsClaimed` accumulator should be updated.
-- **RW7**: After unstaking or claiming rewards, if ajna has been burned over an epoch while the staker was staked they should have an increased amount in ajna balance `_ajna.balanceOf()` that matches the amount of ajna balance deducted from the contract`_ajna.balanceOf()`.
+- **RW8**: After unstaking or claiming rewards, if ajna has been burned over an epoch while the staker was staked they should have an increased amount in ajna balance `_ajna.balanceOf()` that matches the amount of ajna balance deducted from the contract `_ajna.balanceOf()`.
-- **RW8**: After unstaking, stakeInfo's tokenId mapping should be deleted and all corrosponding values should therefore be zero'd out (`StakeInfo.ajnaPool`, `StakeInfo.lastClaimedEpoch`, `StakeInfo.owner`, `StakeInfo.stakingEpoch`, `StakeInfo.snapshots`)
+- **RW9**: After unstaking, stakeInfo's tokenId mapping should be deleted and all corrosponding values should therefore be zero'd out (`StakeInfo.owner`,`StakeInfo.ajnaPool`, `StakeInfo.lastClaimedEpoch`)
-- **RW9**: Can't claim rewards for an end epoch twice
+- **RW10**: a Staker can never claim rewards for the same epoch twice

 ## Position Manager
 - **PM1**: LP balance of PositionManager in a Pool for a Bucket should be the sum of the positions[...][index].lps for all tokens/users
-- **PM2** Sum of the LP balance of the PositionManager in a Pool across all buckets should be the sum of the positions[...].[...].lps across all indexes and tokens/users
+- **PM2**: Sum of the LP balance of the PositionManager in a Pool across all buckets should be the sum of the positions[...].[...].lps across all indexes and tokens/users
 - **PM3**: Position deposit time (`depositTime`) tracked by tokenId in PositionManager (`positions[tokenId][index]`) should always be of equal or lesser value than the PositionManager's LP at that index in the pool contract.
 - **PM4**: mint should populate `poolKey[tokenId]`, `positionIndexes` should be empty and the owner of the NFT should be the caller.
 - **PM5**: burn should reset `poolKey[tokenId]`, `positionIndexes` should be empty and the owner of the NFT should be the zero address.